 What if k max viewed products were required.

 During my discussion, he also asked me to write a hashing function.

 - Dfs of a n array tree.
 (Code was required)

 - Given a string s and a file with each word on a separate line, find all the words in the file which are anagrams of the string s.
-The interviewer asked me tell all the possible solutions irrespective of the complexity.
+The interviewer asked me to tell all the possible solutions irrespective of the complexity.
 This continued for 10 min.

-Given a m*n matrix find number of paths from (0,0) to (m-1,n-1), at every block we either move 1 step down or 1 step right.
+Given a m*n matrix find the number of paths from (0,0) to (m-1,n-1), at every block we either move 1 step down or 1 step right.
 Print all paths for the above question.
 A dp solution was required.

 Solution: GeeksforGeeks Link.

-- Given a n*n matrix with distinct elements from from 1 to n^2, find minimum number of bombs required to destroy all cells of the matrix.
+- Given a n*n matrix with distinct elements from 1 to n^2, find minimum number of bombs required to destroy all cells of the matrix.
 If we bomb a cell with value i, a cell with value i-1 if 4 adjacent to it will also be destroyed.
 (Code was required)

 What if the the numbers were not unique.